 GASB Statement No. 83, Certain Asset Retirement Obligations.
 Issued November 2016, this statement addresses accounting and financial reporting for certain asset retirement obligations (AROs).
-GASB 83 will be effective fiscal year ending June 30, 2019.
+GASB 83 will be effective for the District, fiscal year ending June 30, 2019.

 GASB Statement No. 84, Fiduciary Activities.
 Issued January 2017, this statement establishes criteria for identifying fiduciary activities of all state and local governments.
-GASB 84 will be effective fiscal year ending June 30, 2020.
+GASB 84 will be effective for the District, fiscal year ending June 30, 2020.